A Comprehensive Survey on Relation Extraction: Recent Advances and New Frontiers: Future Directions

 \section{Future Directions}

-The RE studies have made significant progress in recent years regarding new neural RE model designs and new RE subtasks.
-There remain challenges and limitations that need to be addressed, including the need for more diverse data in practical scenarios, the handling of complex and unevenly distributed relations, and the incorporation of additional new relation types.
+RE studies have made significant progress in recent years regarding new neural RE model designs and subtasks.
+However, challenges and limitations remain that need to be addressed, including the need for more diverse data in practical scenarios, handling complex and unevenly distributed relations, and incorporating additional new relation types.